Easter is such a fun time of year to be with the family and make some crafts together!

 - Pencil

-- Easter card template (enter your email in the form at the end of this post to have the link sent to you)
+- Easter card template (unlock the image at the end of the post to go to the download page)

 Directions

-Glue the 3 eggs along the bottom of the handprint, like in the pictures below.
+Place the eggs along the bottom of the handprint and glue them down.

-Use a yellow marker to draw in the center of the flower, then glue the leaves behind the flower.
+Draw a circular decoration in the center of the flower, then glue the leaves to the back of the flower.

-Place the flower in the middle and bottom of the group of Easter eggs.
+Finally, encourage your child to glue the flower in the middle and bottom of the group of the Easter eggs.

 There are so many great Easter books for kids, but these are some of our favorites.
 Grab them from the library or buy them to add to your child’s collection!
 They’re great for helping your child develop a larger vocabulary, focus, and more!